luebby/CAUSE-Webinar/README.md

 - Slides of the Webinar

-- Workshop Slides that maybe used for classroom usage
+- Workshop Slides that maybe used in class: `Workshop_Causality.Rmd`

-- Source code of a learnr tutorial
+- Source code of a learnr tutorial: `KausaleInferenz.Rmd` (currently in German)

 ## Licence